AbhinandanSingla/Virtual-Assistance/README.md

 <a href="https://www.instagram.com/_.abhi_singla_/"><img alt="Instagram" src="https://img.shields.io/badge/join-instragram-ff69b4"></a>

 # Virtual Assistant Jake
-#### This is your personal assistance in which you can get the following response
+#### This is your personal assistant in which you can get the following response
 <ul>
 <li>Greeting
 <li>Get Date